sergiofilhowz/libstack/packages/data/README.md

 ```

 ## Filtering
 And what about filtering?
-You can define criterias which are filters, some can be optional, some can be required.
+You can define criterias which are filters and some can be optional, some can be required.

 ```typescript
 import { Criteria, Operators } from '@libstack/data';